shadyabhi/secondbrain.github.io/index.md

 ## Publish

-Once its saved in a Git repository, there is a `Github Action` to publish the site as `Github Page`.
+Once its saved in a Git repository, there is a `Github Action` to publish the site as `Github Pages`.

+Now, you can configure a custom domain to host the static content.